sirameshg/SMBMS/README.md

 from [smbms静态资源.rar下载-CSDN论坛](https://bbs.csdn.net/topics/399066270).
 The entire work was based on these available front-end web files.

+This project is UNFINISHED!
+Functions like delete users, pages like billing management, provider management haven't been implemented.
+That's because this project was used to help me to understand the whole process of building a background system and it's the final result of learning JavaWeb.
+I left some parts undone since their process of implementation are repetitive and I wanted to move forward.
+There're lot of other necessary techniques I crave to learn, including Mybatis and Spring.
+I'll finish this project when I need to refresh this part of the knowledge.

 ##### Functions

 This program now is able to do some operations as follows: